ValveSoftware/steamlink-sdk/external/xow/README.md

 as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 ```

-The included `firmware.bin` file, extracted from the Windows drivers, is provided under a [special proprietary license](LICENSE-FIRMWARE).